TERR-inss/cat-pic-api/README.md

 /* ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ */

-To get the name of the running container instance, Open another terminal and run
+To get the name of the running container instance, open another terminal and run:
     docker ps

-To stop the running container,
+To stop the running container, run:
     docker stop [container-name]

 /* ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ */

-To run the suite of tests provided,
-Open another terminal and run
+To run the suite of tests provided, open another terminal and run:
     docker exec [container-name] npm run test